JesseNovice/foundry-fundme-f23/README.md

 # Foundry Fund Me

 This is my version of the Fund Me Contract from the Cyfrin Solidity Course.
-(Link Below).
+(Link Below to the deployed contract on Sepolia Network).

+This contract is a funding contract where users can send ETH to the contract and the owner can withdraw the funds.

 My deployed version - https://sepolia.etherscan.io/address/0xfba749c43cd5fb568fa92f64ea5babdefbb66510